philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 core settled first! **-- [John MacFarlane]()**

 It looks CommonMark plans to completely cover "core Markdown" - which means Gruber's Markdown - before moving onto any "extra syntax" like tables.
 That sounds reasonable enough, but a few people are [a bit annoyed] about [fenced code blocks] being added and tables still not being done.
 It seems a bit inconsistent to add some new syntax but refuse others, but I understand that they are trying hard not to become divergent.
+Really they have [not changed all that much](http://talk.commonmark.org/t/what-changed-in-commonmark/15).

 Plenty of Markdown-like languages have cropped up that started off similar to Markdown, but became so different that they are not commonly used.
 Remember [Creole]?
 Probably not.
 CommonMark might have added